- Fipsen in Prisdorf

-This page is based on a description by Günther Senst, who learned the game from Jutta Breckwoldt and Inga Schuldt on a cruise with the AIDAdiva from 13th to 27th November 2009.
+This page is based on a description by Günther Senst of the version played in Prisdorf, which he learned from Jutta Breckwoldt and Inga Schuldt on a cruise with the AIDAdiva from 13th to 27th November 2009, and on subsequent research by Paul Eaton which was published in The Playing Card Vol 49, No 1 in 2020.

 There are four players, each ultimately playing for themselves.
 On each deal, the highest bidder will play alone against a team consisting of the other three players.
 Deal and play are clockwise.